scottyschup/ruby-curriculum/projects/hangman.md

 # Hangman

-In this project, we write a program to play [Hagman][wiki-hangman].
+In this project, we write a program to play [Hangman][wiki-hangman].

 You should have two modes.
 In the first mode, the computer player should read in a [dictionary file][dictionary-files].
 It should choose